Kevin Knight: Intergalactic Jet Setters (2022–2025)

+Sporadic appearances (2025–present)

+On April 9, Knight revealed that he was still signed to NJPW, despite signing with AEW a month prior.
+Two days later, Jet Setters unsuccessfully challenged The World Class Wrecking Crew (Jorel Nelson and Royce Isaacs) for the Strong Openweight Tag Team Championship at Windy City Riot.
+In May, Knight competed in the 2025 Best of the Super Juniors, again as part of the B Block, but failed to advance to the finals with eight points after four wins and five losses.

-All Elite Wrestling / Ring of Honor (2022–present)
+All Elite Wrestling (2022–present)

 Sporadic appearances (2022–2024)

-Due to NJPW having a working relationship with All Elite Wrestling (AEW), Knight made some appearances in AEW.
-In May 2022, Knight made his debut for All Elite Wrestling (AEW), teaming with The DKC, in a losing effort to The Factory's Aaron Solo and Nick Comoroto, after the match The Factory attempted to attack the duo, however, they were saved by their LA Dojo stablemates.
-This led to a match the following week, where Knight teamed with Clark Connors, Karl Fredericks, Alex Coughlin and Yuya Uemura to defeat The Factory's Q. T. Marshall, Solo, Comoroto, Blake Li and Brick Aldridge, in a ten-man tag-team match.On the January 18, 2023 episode of Dynamite, Knight and The DKC returned to AEW, where they accompanied Kushida to the ring, during his TNT Championship match against Darby Allin.
-In November 2024, Knight made his debut for AEW's sister promotion Ring of Honor (ROH) at an Ring of Honor Wrestling taping, defeating Serpentico.
+Knight made his debut for All Elite Wrestling (AEW) on the May 10, 2022 episode of AEW Dark, teaming with The DKC in a loss to The Factory's Aaron Solo and Nick Comoroto.
+After the match, The Factory attempted to attack the duo, however, they were saved by their LA Dojo stablemates.
+This led to a match the following week, where Knight teamed with Clark Connors, Karl Fredericks, Alex Coughlin and Yuya Uemura to defeat The Factory's Q. T. Marshall, Solo, Comoroto, Blake Li and Brick Aldridge.
+On the January 18, 2023 episode of Dynamite, Knight and The DKC returned to AEW, accompanying Kushida to the ring during his TNT Championship match against Darby Allin.
+In November 2024, Knight made his debut for AEW's sister promotion Ring of Honor (ROH) at a Ring of Honor Wrestling taping, defeating Serpentico.